Preface | Motivation

 HTML|> is a usable standard for presentation and interaction, especially on mobile devices|>.
 Recent web browsers|> support accessible|>Accessibilty hypertext|> with stylesheets|>CSS and numerous JavaScript|> Web APIs|m>Web/API to multimedia|> (camera|>digital camera, Audio|>Digital audio), clipboard|>clipboard (computing), GPS|> and sensors|>.

-2. user preferred color-scheme|m>Web/CSS/color-scheme ignored
+2. User preferred color-scheme|m>Web/CSS/color-scheme ignored - no dark mode|>.

-3. no "table of contents" navigation, derived from the structuring HTML Section Heading elements|m>Web/HTML/Element/Heading_Elements
+3. Missing "table of contents" navigation, derived from the structuring HTML Section Heading elements|m>Web/HTML/Element/Heading_Elements.

 So there is good reason for numerous web frameworks and authoring tools that help building powerful web applications and sites.
 Is there a good choice for creating just a little hypertext and small programs?